-I ditched the American Dream and created my own life.
+I ditched the American Dream and created my own dream life.

 I’m 35 years old and I’ve never had any desire to settle down, have kids, buy a house, or build my career working for The Man.
 But when I was young, I got put on the fast track for achieving the American Dream: rigorous honors classes in high school, an ivy league degree, an investment banking job straight out of university.
 I didn’t know I had any other option, so I succumbed to my fate and just kept mindlessly working hard.
 I was pretty miserable at times, but I always held out hope that things would get better someday, somehow.

-At 23, I took my first step toward a better life by moving from my hometown in Connecticut to New York City.
-I became a tourist in my new town, completely enraptured by the big city.
+At 22, I took my first step toward a better life by moving from my hometown in Connecticut to New York City.
+I became a tourist in my new home, completely enraptured by the big city.